ajdillhoff/personal-site/content/notes/heterogeneous_data_parallel_computing.md

 This kernel executes on a single thread.
 The thread index is computed using built-in variables \`blockIdx.x\`, \`blockDim.x\`, and \`threadIdx.x\`.
 The details of how these variables are defined are not important right now.
 The main point is that each kernel is executed on a single thread.
 For a GPU with thousands of individual threads, this kernel will be executed thousands of times in parallel.

-The `__global__` keyword placed before the function definition indicates that the function can be called from both the host and teh device, but it is only executed on the device.
+The `__global__` keyword placed before the function definition indicates that the function can be called from both the host and the device, but it is only executed on the device.
 The table below shows the different keywords used to define functions in CUDA C.

 | Keyword      | Description                                               |
 |--------------|-----------------------------------------------------------|